Garlic (Allium sativum), is one of the oldest cultivated plants in the world and has been grown for over 5000 years.

 - Bake for about 45 - 50 minutes until tender and the cloves feel soft when pressed by hand or stick a cocktail stick or knife in it to see if it’s tender.

-- When it can be handled, squeeze garlic from skin.
+- When you can be handle it, squeeze garlic from skin.

 - Place in a clean, sterilized jar and lightly mash with fork to flavour olive oil or leave the cloves whole.
 Add salt and crushed peppercorns and extra virgin olive oil to fill the jar.
 Store it in the refrigerator.

-- Each time removing some garlic and olive oil make sure that it is replaced and covered with more olive oil.
+- Each time removing some garlic and olive oil make sure that you replace the olive oil used, so that it is always covered in oil.

 Kopiaste and Kali Orexi,